·

 Knowing how tornadoes form can be huge for people living in tornado-prone areas.
 Here is how tornadoes form & where.

-*this post only uses the SLIM acronym to explain.
+*This post only uses the SLIM acronym to explain.
 There is more to the complicated side of tornado forecasting*

 Tornado forecasting saves many lives every year.
 The tornado watches/warnings/emergencies from the forecasting tell people to be aware or take cover.
 Basically the main knowledge you need to get a forecast is how a tornado forms..
 Many factors & ingredients go into forming tornadoes.
 But you came here wondering “How do tornadoes form?” so…